Academic Catalogs

 Transfer Credit: CSU; UC.

-Formerly: PHIL G101.
-A probing into questions people ask about the universe and their place in it.
-An examination is undertaken of the range of possible answers developed by leading philosophers in such areas as the meaning of knowledge, scientific method, religion, ethics, aesthetics, history, politics and metaphysics.
+This course will delve into questions people ask about the universe and their place in it.
+An examination is undertaken of the range of possible answers developed by leading philosophers in such areas as the meaning of knowledge, scientific method, religion, ethics, aesthetics, history, politics, and metaphysics.
 Graded or Pass/No Pass option.
 C-ID: PHIL 100.

 Catalog Program Pages Referencing PHIL G100